What to Pack for Your First Night in Your New Home

 Portable utensils/plates

-Whether you opt for a slew of portable paper plates and plastic forks, or simply throw a handful of your own kitchenware into an on-hand box, you’ll want to do what you can to ensure that everyone has the supplies they need to eat with upon arrival.
-Keep in mind that your new kitchen won’t be very useful for the next day or two.
+Whether you opt for a slew of portable paper plates and plastic forks or simply throw a handful of your own kitchenware into an on hand box, you’ll want to do what you can to ensure that everyone has the supplies they need to eat upon arrival.
+Keep in mind that your new kitchen won’t be handy for the next day or two.

 Getting Some Shut-eye: